wandb/docs/docs/guides/hosting/setup/dedicated-cloud.md

 # Dedicated Cloud

-W&Bis hosted in a dedicated virtual private network on W&B's single-tenant AWS or GCP infrastructure in your choice of cloud region.
+W&B is hosted in a dedicated virtual private network on W&B's single-tenant AWS or GCP infrastructure in your choice of cloud region.
 Use our Secure Storage Connector to connect your data to a scalable data store hosted on your company's private cloud.

 Talk to our sales team by reaching out to [contact@wandb.com](mailto:contact@wandb.com).